Rock-Candy-Tea/RSSHUB-PAGE/post/科学期刊/Academy of Management - Journal/Capitalism and Management Research_ The Worst of Times, the Best of Times.md

 ---
-title: Capitalism and Management Research_ The Worst of Times, the Best of Times
+title: 'Capitalism and Management Research_ The Worst of Times, the Best of Times'
 categories:
     - 科学期刊
     - Academy of Management - Journal